Alexander Graham Bell's Patent for the Telephone

-Alexander Graham Bell's 1876 patent describes a method for transmitting vocal or other sounds telegraphically, laying the groundwork for the telephone.
+Alexander Graham Bell's 1876 patent describing the method and apparatus for transmitting vocal sounds telegraphically, effectively inventing the telephone.

 Patent Number